sanderdlm/jug/README.md

 symfony/translations is available.
 You can use {{ 'string'|trans }} in a template, provide the matching value in the `translations` folder and off you go.

 ## Optimized images
-Both jpegoptim and optipng are ran on the `assets/output/images` folder.
+Both jpegoptim and optipng run on the `assets/output/images` folder.